-Number of Contests
+Score

-Number of Faces (1=single sided, 2= double sided)
+per of Contests per of Faces (1=single sided, 2= double sided)

-Number of Parties
+Numbe per of Parties

-Number of Voting Candidates
+er of Voting Candidates er of Propositions

-Number of Propositions

-Number of Voting Options (total number of voting choices)
+er of Voting Options (total number of voting choices)

 Table 2.7: Collecting the ballot parameters

+Score

-Time required to for instructions
+Time required to for

-Time required to for first contest
+Time required to for

-Time required to for final contest

-Total time required
+Time required to for Total time required

-Number of requests for assistance
+Number of requests

-Number of times the voter requests a new ballot or requires an official restart a ballot
+ne voter requests a new ballot or requires an official restart a ballot

-Number of accidental selection mistakes
+Number of accidenta Number of intention tal selection mistakes

-Number of intentional changes

-Number of write-ins (if applicable)
+Number of write-ins

-Number of ballot reviews

-Number of ballot reviews
+Number of ballot re eviews

-Number of ballot edits
+Number of ballot ed dits

-Table 2.8: Collecting the voting parameters

-The results of the time study are collected using Table 2.9 below.
+he results of the time s study are collected using Table 2.9 below.

 Range Min Max Average

 Voting

 Ballot Print/Mark

-Verification

-Total
+Verification Total

-Table 2.9: Time study values for various voting functions (measured in minutes)
+Table 2.9: Ti ime study values for various voting functions (measured in minutes)

-2.4.5 Independent and Private Use Survey
+.4.5 Independen nt and Private Use Survey

-Participants are asked whether or not they felt that their voting session was independent and private.
+articipants are asked w whether or not they felt that their voting session was independent and private.

-A copy of the survey used to gauge the performance of the Ballot Marker is provided on page 12.
-The survey is generic in nature and thus intended to be all-encompassing.
+ed to gauge the performance of the Ballot Marker is provided on page 12.
+The

+ing and thing interded to be all an approximation

+are and thus intended to be all-encompassing.

+ire and thus intended to be all-encompassing.

+ire and thus intended to be all-encompassing.